lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

 To move a text box around you can left click on the text box and drag it to the desired position.
 To resize a text box click on the corner and drag to resize to the desired size.

 To insert an image click :menuselection:`Insert --> Image`.
 To drag your image to where you want it left click and drag the mouse to where you want the image.
 To resize the image without distorting it click one of the boxes on the corner and resize to the size you wish.
+If you want to delete an image press :kbd:`Delete`.
+To replace an image right click the image and :menuselection:`Replace`.

 To change the zoom of you presentation :menuselection:`View --> Zoom --> Zoom` to bring up a window to manage your zoom.
 If you just want to zoom to fit the page width :menuselection:`View --> Zoom --> Page Width`.